Nsl42/rssint/README.md

-# Temporarily stocked items data dictionnary :
+# Meta-Data stocked by Lucene dictionnary :

 * **Title**: _title of the item_
 * **Category**: _category of the item (only for test datasets)